- Gartner proposes it has no bias, and their massive revenues from vendors do not impact their Magic Quadrant ratings.

 Where is SAP in this 2019 IoT MQ?

 How did SAP move from being above average in 2018 to not even being in the MQ in 2019?
 SAP still paid Gartner (we estimate) over $100 million in 2019, yet their IoT is dropped out of the rankings altogether.
 Did Gartner read our article in Feb of 2019, or did it merely conclude that it was damaging to its credibility to include SAP?
 We did not perform a mathematical analysis of MQs across years, but this is another problem, where Gartner declares the right to include and remove vendors from the MQ entirely.
-And this is even true for vendors that it ranks has having a solid solution one year, to be not in the MQ the next year.
+And this is even true for vendors that it ranks as having a solid solution one year, not in the MQ the next year.
 This happened to the vendor Software AG as well.
 Where did Software AG go in 2019?

 Apparently, like Leonardo, their IoT solution evaporated.
-Or perhaps their check went through in 2018, but then bounced in 2019.
-When a vendor disappears from and MQ, there is no explanation provided.
+Or perhaps their check went through in 2018 but then bounced in 2019.
+When a vendor disappears from an MQ, there is no explanation provided.
 However, one cannot simply ignore the changes in the MQs between the years.
 If Gartner has a valid research-based approach to creating the MQs, there should not be such significant discrepancies in the MQs from year to year.

 It took Gartner several years to figure it out.
 Yet companies that followed Gartner’s 2018 rating would have been surprised to read the 2019 rating, where SAP no longer had an IoT solution.

 Clustering Analysis of the 2019 Gartner BI and Analytics Magic Quadrant

 K-Means clustering finds the leader cluster to be just Tableau and Microsoft, and Spectral clustering says Tableau, Microsoft, Qlik, Sisense, ThoughtSpot, and SalesForce.